anujga/dstk/docs/on-k8s/algos/move-part.md

 3. W1
    1. Replicate  all writes to `W2`
       1. Ordering is decided by `W1`
    2. Take snapshot and send to `W1`

-   2. State
     ```yaml
-    workers:
+    desired:
         W1: primary + repeater
         W2: CaughtUp
-    status:
+    current:
         W1: primary + repeater
         W2: follower
     ```